GIVING Magazine

 Mindy Aleman, Kent State University

-Kenneth Meifert, National Baseball Hall of Fame and Museum
+Kenneth Meifert, National Baseball Hall of Fame

-Tania Yount, Barnabas Center, Inc.
+Tania Yount, Barnabas Center

-Joe Tumolo, Donor Centric Fundraising, LLC
+Joe Tumolo, Donor Centric Fundraising

 Gary Bukowski, Sarah A Reed Children’s Center